tfennelly/jenkins-js-samples/step-02-nodeify/README.md

 ```

 The `builder.bundle` command is asking [jenkins-js-builder] to create a [bundle] (using [Browserify]) starting from
-`src/main/js/jslib-samples.js`, and to output the generate [bundle] file in `src/main/webapp/jsbundles`.
+`src/main/js/jslib-samples.js`, and to output the generated [bundle] file in `src/main/webapp/jsbundles`.
 The
-generated [bundle] file will be totally self contained and loadable in a browser.
+generated [bundle] file will be totally self contained (containing a private copy of jQuery and anything else used by
+the App) and loadable in a browser.

 ## Build the JavaScript bundle for the Browser
 To build the [bundle], simple run: